 Ballistic coefficient???
 Stick with me, you might learn a thing or two.
 Ballistic coefficient is a measure of how well a pellet cuts through the air.
 Each pellet design is different and so is its ballistic coefficient.
 For example, a domed head pellet will cut through the air better than a flat head pellet.
 Luckily for us, Hawke has provided the ballistic coefficient for many common pellets.
 All you need to do is select the pellet in the application.
 If your pellet isn’t listed, check with the manufacturer or you can calculate it by measuring the velocity of the pellet near the rifle and then again at the target.
 Check this page for a calculator that will help should you need it.

 You also need to know the pellet weight.
-If you’ve selected the your pellet in Chairgun Pro, it will have already provided the correct “tin” weight.
+If you’ve selected your pellet in Chairgun Pro, it will have already provided the correct “tin” weight.
 If it hasn’t, read it from the tin or check with the manufacturer.
-It’s worth double checking with the tin anyway just in case Hawke are not quite up to date.
+It’s worth double-checking with the tin anyway just in case Hawke are not quite up to date.

 The sight height is the final piece of the jigsaw puzzle.
-This is not the distance between the center of the barrel and the center of the objective lens!
-Sight height is the distance between the center of the barrel and the sight line when measured at the muzzle of the rifle.
+This is not the distance between the centre of the barrel and the centre of the objective lens!
+Sight height is the distance between the centre of the barrel and the sightline when measured at the muzzle of the rifle.
 The easiest way to measure this is to shoot a pellet at some paper at very short range.
-Mark a cross on the paper, then aim at the cross hairs and shoot.
-When I say close distance I mean inches not yards!
-Unfortunately there is a problem.
+Mark a cross on the paper, then aim at the crosshairs and shoot.
+When I say close distance I mean inches, not yards!
+Unfortunately, there is a problem.
 You can’t focus on the cross through the riflescope.
-However there is a trick.
-Cover the objective lens with some tin foil and place a pin prick at the center of the foil.
+However, there is a trick.
+Cover the objective lens with some tin foil and place a pinprick at the centre of the foil.
 This should help you to see the cross more clearly.
 Now take your shot.
-The distance between the cross and the pellet hole on the paper will give you your sight line height.
+The distance between the cross and the pellet hole on the paper will give you your sight line-height.

 plugging the data in